-The Michigan Fish Producers Association representing the few commercial fishermen that remain in Michigan is suing the state’s Department of Natural Resources over changes to industry rules.
-According to a story by Interlochen Public Radio, commercial fishers were also informed by the Michigan DNR that the agency has yet to renew commercial fishing licenses for 2021.
+The Michigan Fish Producers Association is representing the few commercial fishermen that remain in Michigan, is suing the state’s Department of Natural Resources over changes to industry rules.
+According to a story by Interlochen Public Radio, commercial fishers were also informed by the Michigan DNR shut down commercial fishing by not renewing licenses for 2021.

-The report indicates while Michigan commercial fishing licenses are typically issued in December for the upcoming season.
+The report indicates that Michigan commercial fishing licenses are typically issued in December for the upcoming season.
 Those licenses have yet to be issued.

 “I asked them if I could fish in 2021 in January, and they said no,” says Robert Ruleau III, of Ruleau Bros.
 Inc., a seventh-generation fisherman in Menominee.